-Ropes & Gray is a great place to start your career.
-Our small trainee intakes mean we can offer you early responsibility and challenging work and the opportunity to assist in the end-to-end process of complex transactions.
-Balanced with our 'open door' policy and non-hierarchical culture, Ropes & Gray provides the ideal platform for you to launch your legal career.
+Being a trainee at Ropes & Gray is a great place to start to your career because the select number of trainees at the firm means we can offer you early responsibility and challenging work, assisting in the end-to-end process of complex transactions.
+This is balanced by an 'open door' policy and non-hierarchal culture, ensuring you have the support to build a successful career.

 As a trainee here you can expect to be working on ground-breaking, international deals for clients such as The Carlyle Group, Baring Private Equity Asia, Google, whilst benefiting from the teamwork, mentoring and client contact that comes with a smaller office.